Find the best Top 20 business ideas for computer science graduates and start generating passive income.

 What they do: Network engineers set up and maintain all the computers that connect to a network in order to run a company’s business operations.
 This includes setting up servers, firewalls, routers, upgrading software, and making sure nothing gets hacked.

-Everything you use in your computer including applications like email has been made possible by systems administrators who set everything up from the outside in order to let people inside communicate with one another effectively.
+Everything you use on your computer including applications like email has been made possible by systems administrators who set everything up from the outside in order to let people inside communicate with one another effectively.

 In short: networks don’t work without this guy!
-These are not only great-paying jobs but also incredibly important for any type of scaleable business operation because they can make or break how well your company operates.
+These are not only great-paying jobs but also incredibly important for any type of a scaleable business operation because they can make or break how well your company operates.

 How computer science graduates fit in: There are a few routes you can take here and they’re all equally important.
 Systems administrators need to know something about everything; from the most complicated programming language like C++ to what types of software are used by lots of people, such as Photoshop and Flash (which you must know if you want to be a web developer).